joe-at-startupmedia/jimmy/README.md

 * Ability to retry jobs
 * Ability to specify which queue types get expired
 * Adding file system persistence for failed job creation attempts [#1](https://github.com/joe-at-startupmedia/ocypod/issues/1)
+* Adds an API method to reattempt a failed job attempt
 * Adding lists for Compeleted and TimedOut (for better insight with constant-time lookup)
+* Adds an API method to fetch a specific job from the queue by its id. (moves from queued to running) [sebastion#5](https://github.com/nidhhoggr/sebastion/issues/5)

 ## Base Ocypod Features